 If any of these activities triggered your kitten’s sneezing, then you should be able to notice a pattern, and you can make changes to prevent these sneezing attacks in the future.

 If you notice that your kitten sneezes every time you put on perfume, try to go without it for a week and see if the sneezing stops.
 If it does, consider changing your perfume.

 If they sneeze while you clean the house or after you clean, they may be irritated by the dust or cleaning products.

-Try using a vacuum in place of a broom as they generate less dust, but the noise can scare your kitten, so make sure they are not around when you vacuum or invest in a quieter model.
+Try using a vacuum rather than a broom as they generate less dust, but the noise can scare your kitten, so make sure they are not around when you vacuum (or invest in a quieter model.)

-If you already use a vacuum, it might be the cleaning products you use.
+If you only use a vacuum, it might be the cleaning products you use.
 Try a different brand or scent and see if that helps.